Coughing, wheezing, and other respiratory symptoms can be frightening, especially when they happen frequently.

 Is chronic asthma the same as COPD?

-Chronic asthma and COPD can have similar symptoms, but they are considered distinct conditions.
-COPD refers specifically to chronic bronchitis, emphysema or both.
+Chronic asthma and COPD can have similar symptoms, but

 Other differences include the fact that asthma tends to start during childhood, while COPD is more likely to appear among adults who smoke.